 “How can you afford to travel so much?”
 We’re asked that question pretty frequently, and it’s one that has a lot of answers.
 Travel is our hobby, so we prioritize our budget accordingly — we don’t ski, sail, or golf (much).
-We make do with the old couch, drive a ’97 Civic, tolerate the temperamental oven, carpool, pack lunches for work every day, keep the thermostat down low at night, and stick to basic cable (although not having ESPN’s Baseball Tonight during fantasy baseball season can be a bit of a sticking point).
+We make do with the old couch, drive a 16-year old car, tolerate our temperamental oven, carpool, pack lunches for work every day, keep the thermostat down low at night, and stick to basic cable (although not having ESPN’s Baseball Tonight during fantasy baseball season can be a bit of a sticking point).

 When we do travel, we stick to budget accommodations that adhere to Rick Steves’ travel philosophy: “never sacrifice sleep, nutrition, safety, or cleanliness in the name of budget.”
 (Okay, we’ve missed the target once or twice.)